epam-js-march-2020/final-project/README.md

 React, React Router, moment.js library, StarRating library

-You can login inside as client or admin (login: admin, password: admin) to see all bookings
+You can login inside as client or admin (login: admin@admin.com, password: admin) to see all bookings

 How to run: